pay-theory/payment-components/src/DEVREADME.md

 * feeMode: (String)
   * Defaults to `window.paytheory.INTERCHANGE`.
 If available to merchant and set to `window.paytheory.SERVICE_FEE` the fee will be added to the amount and charged to the payor.
 More details about the fee modes in your PayTheory Portal.

+* fee: (Int)
+  * Represents the fee to be charged in cents.
+  * If you are using `SERVICE_FEE` mode and want to skip the confirmation step, you must provide the fee amount.
+This will be validated to make sure it matches the fee amount that would be charged.
+If the fee amount does not match, an error will be thrown.

 * confirmation: (Boolean)
   * Defaults to `false`.
 If set to `true` the payment will return a response to the tokenizeObserver before it needs to be confirmed.
 Required if using `SERVICE_FEE` fee mode.